 One of the best installation methods is apt.
-You can use the command line version apt-get or full-screen text version aptitude.
-Note apt will also let you merge main, contrib, and non-free so you can have export-restricted packages as well as standard versions.
+You can use the command line version of apt as well as tools like aptitude or synaptic (which are just graphical frontends for apt).
+Note that apt will also let you merge main, contrib, and non-free so you can have restricted packages (strictly speaking not belonging to Debian) as well as packages from Debian GNU/Linux at the same time.